socialize/socialize-sdk-android/sdk/doc/sphinx/source/action_bar.rst

 1. It MUST be included inside a RelativeLayout.
 This is because several of the UI features need to be able to slide "over" your existing content.
 2. It MUST be positioned at the bottom of your view.
-3. It MUST be included as the LAST element in your XML layout, otherwise you may get some strange behaviour with layers sliding over/under content.
+3. It MUST be included as the LAST element in your XML layout, otherwise you may get some strange behavior with layers sliding over/under content.

 Here is the recommended way to include the Action Bar in your XML layout: